The Story of Nitric Oxide (See Diagram Below)

 BH4 is also known as tetrahydrobiopterin.
 It plays a very important role in all the neurotransmitters (serotonin, dopamine, epinephrine, norepinephrine etc.) and nitric oxide.
 Understanding low levels of BH4 can help solve issues related to mental health and cardiovascular health.

 The extent of the damage and control of NOS uncoupling and NO depends on the individual.
 The important factors for preventing inflammation is through L-arginine, vegetable and fruit intake, BH4 levels, vitamin C levels, folate levels (too much methylfolate supplementation can lead to inflammatory NO levels), magnesium, DHA, B2, copper, zinc, manganese, cysteine, glutathione levels and flavonoid/spice intake.
 Genetic mutations in CYP-450 liver enzymes, NOS1, NOS2, and NOS3 may affect susceptibility to certain nitric oxide uncoupling factors.

 Restoring proper NOS activity by increasing intracellular levels of its cofactor tetrahydrobiopterin (BH4) is effective in the management of hypertensive diastolic dysfunction, ischemia-reperfusion injury, myocardial infarction, and endothelial dysfunction.

 Healthy Nitric Oxide Levels

 It is ideal to target all of the needed nutrients, but the following is the most likely to be low in our diet (focus on food for the other nutrients in the BH4 diagram).
 Knowing your genetics can help you determine where you need to increase certain vitamins, minerals, and compounds to prevent inflammation.

-1. Vitamin C plays a major role for healthy BH4 levels, supporting nitric oxide synthase function, regenerating vitamin E to protect against arsenic and lead and assisting the adrenals during times of stress.
+1. Vitamin C plays a major role in healthy BH4 levels, supporting nitric oxide synthase function, regenerating vitamin E to protect against arsenic and lead and assisting the adrenals during times of stress.
 Studies have demonstrated that people with the highest blood levels and daily intakes of vitamin C are at as much as a 50% reduced risk of developing or dying from cardiovascular diseases.

 Vitamin C should be 100 percent l-ascorbic acid, fully reduced and non-GMO.